Apps you can use for Writing a Book

 Many first time writers or new authors are uncertain about how to go about writing a book and would like guidance regarding the same.
 If an app can make writing easier for an author why not use one.
 How does a new writer know that there is such an app to write a book available?
 How helpful are the various apps for writing a book, for authors?
 We decided it was time to introduce young and new authors to writing apps that make the work of writing a book easier for them.

 As writers, we should embrace technology and its advantages.
 While it’s entirely possible to write your full novel in Microsoft Word or Google Docs, there are many apps for writing a book, specially designed to help writers.
 If you’re feeling overwhelmed about the number of writing apps available, this list is here to narrow it down.
 If you want to invest in a heavy-duty writing app, there are some for you.
 If you don’t want to pay anything at all, there are some free writing apps and alternatives on this list.
 We’ve even included apps that work for Windows, Macs, and even your phone!

 Writing a novel may feel like a big task, but with these writing apps, it can be broken down into manageable pieces.
 The app will help you plan, write, and format your novel so that it’s ready to be sent out to publishers or to be self-published!:

 Paid: A one-time fee of ₹ 3890

 Compatibility: Mac OS, iOS, Windows

 Scrivener is considered the best app for writing your novel.
-It is the one-stop-shop that takes care of your every writing need.
-It’s designed specifically for novels and other long-form writing and allows you to organize by project.
+It is the one-stop shop that takes care of your every writing need.
+It’s designed specifically for novels and other long-form writing and allows you to organize by the project.
 Some of the main features include: